ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

-The `function` keyword is useful in only one case.
-It resolves the conflict between the function name and the alias.
+There is only one case when the `function` keyword is useful.
+It resolves the conflict between the names of some function and alias.

 For example, the following function declaration does not work without the `function` keyword:
 {line-numbers: true, format: Bash}